now-examples/basics/ember/README.md

 ## How we created this example

-To get started with Brunch on Now, you can use the [Ember CLI](https://ember-cli.com/) to initialize the project:
+To get started with Ember on Now, you can use the [Ember CLI](https://ember-cli.com/) to initialize the project:

 ```shell
 $ npx ember new ember-project